unjs/crossws/README.md

 You can define your custom adapters using `defineWebSocketAdapter` wrapper.

-See other adapter implementations in [./src/adapters](./src/adapters/) to get and idea how adapters can be implemented and feel free to directly make a Pull Request to support your environment in CrossWS!
+See other adapter implementations in [./src/adapters](./src/adapters/) to get an idea of how adapters can be implemented and feel free to directly make a Pull Request to support your environment in CrossWS!

 ## Handler API

 Previously you saw in the adapter examples that we pass `onMessage` option.

-First object passed to adapters is a list of global handlers that will get called during lifecycle of a WebSocket connection.
-You can use `defineWebSocketHandler` utility to make a typed websocket handler object and pass it to the actual adapter when needed.
+The first object passed to adapters is a list of global handlers that will get called during the lifecycle of a WebSocket connection.
+You can use `defineWebSocketHandler` utility to make a typed WebSocket handler object and pass it to the actual adapter when needed.

 **Note: API is subject to change!
 Feedbacks Welcome!**